XFox111/TabsAsideExtension/CONTRIBUTING.md

 Check out the [full issues list](https://github.com/XFox111/TabsAsideExtension/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue) for a list of all potential areas for contributions. **Note** that just because an issue exists in the repository does not mean we will accept a contribution.
 There are several reasons we may not accept a pull request like:

-- Performance - One of the Tabs Aside core values is to deliver a lightweight extension, that means it should perform well in both real and test environments.
+- Performance - One of Tabs Aside core values is to deliver a lightweight extension, that means it should perform well in both real and test environments.
 - User experience - Since we want to deliver a lightweight extension, the UX should feel lightweight as well and not be cluttered.
 Most changes to the UI should go through the issue owner and project owner (@XFox111).
 - Architectural - Project owner needs to agree with any architectural impact a change may make.
 Such things must be discussed with and agreed upon by the project owner.